markcurtis1970/collab/README.md

 # collab
-Collab stuff

-`monitor.sh` - run nodetool, ttop commands etc

-`jfr.sh` - runs a JFR for the Cass JVM
-Note: this only works with a Oracle JVM
+Collab stuff - a few scripts and things to assist in the spirit of collabration

+`monitor.sh` - A simple monitoring script to gather a few simple OS level metrics, also Cassandra nodetool commands ttop output and JVM thread dumps

+`jfr.sh` - runs a JFR for the Cassandra JVM, makes it (hopefully) a little easier than doing it by hand.
+Also invokes it on the fly so no need to bounce the JVM to get those addititonal parameters in there.
+Note: this only works with a Oracle JVM at present.